Thalia van der Holt

 Born and raised amongst the farmlands of Ontario, my journey of learning to work with food and the land began at an early age and has followed me all the way through my career as a Chef.
 Having nearly 20 years experience in restaurants - from Montreal to Nelson BC, my passion has led me to marvel at the beauty of mother nature and all she has to offer.
 A part of me has always known that one day I would take the knowledge, experience, and creativity I have learnt as a Chef and transition it back to the roots.

 Canning, fermenting, and preserving has really become my focus.
 Being Canadian, the importance of working with each season and preparing for winter means survival.
-After becoming Head Chef at Nelson’s Pitchfork Eatery, over 4 years ago, I was given a blank pallet to create.
+After becoming Head Chef at Nelson’s Pitchfork Eatery, in 2017, I was given a blank pallet to create.
 With that creative freedom, I was able to build upon and express my passion which was a rare and encouraging opportunity.
 This opportunity, along with being given free range to work with as many local suppliers as possible, has helped me solidify my love and vision for food.

 Like the chaotic yet, perfectly symbiotic path of the mycelium leading me through the forest - my life journey has led me back to the soil - partnering with Thalia to piece together Kootenay Corner Gardens, a sustainable food source and future for our community.